-Technology is emerging at an increasingly rapid pace in the bulk shipping industry.
-Whilst some technology firms have died a widely-published and painful death, others have cemented themselves as value-adding tools that are used widely among the shipping community.
+Technology is emerging at an increasingly rapid pace in the dry bulk shipping industry.
+Whilst some technology firms have died a widely-published and painful death, other shipping software providers have cemented themselves as value-adding tools that are used widely among the shipping community.

 There are two main types of ocean routing companies:

-- Nautical charting - these companies are masters at understanding the ever-changing ocean floors and build software to help Captains navigate the seas
+- Nautical charting - these companies are masters at understanding the everchanging ocean floors and build shipping software to help Captains navigate the seas

 - Distance calculators - typically these companies build added value tools such as distance tables or calculators on-top of nautical charts to help charterers and owners compute the length of shipping journeys